nRF24/RF24Gateway/docs/rpi_tcpip_link.md

 rtt min/avg/max/mdev = 13.014/14.281/15.603/0.698 ms
 ```

-The resulting latency when pinging primary machine from secondary is about 14 millisecond. lets check the transfer speed.
-The speed is most of the times about `10kB/s` (equal to 100K bits per second) sometimes get less. `5 kB/s` should be good approximation for average
+The resulting latency when pinging primary machine from secondary is about 14 millisecond.
+Let's check the transfer speed.
+The speed, most of the times, is about `10 kB/s` (equal to 100K bits per second) but sometimes less. `5 kB/s` should be good approximation for an average.